henry2423/Connected-Car-Project/model-car/dockersrc/README.md

-# Docker container images with ROS, Zed, Xfce4 VNC Desktop, Tensorflow and Keras
+# Docker container images with ROS, ZED, Xfce4 VNC Desktop, Tensorflow and Keras

 This repository developed from ConSol/docker-headless-vnc-container, with provide the headless VNC environments for docker container